Hardware-Aware Quantum Kernel Design Based on Graph Neural Networks

-\textbf{Dataset Setup.} Following the methodology described in Section \ref{Candidate_circuit_generation}, we generate a total of 50000 candidate circuits and randomly select 5000 of them for training GNNs-1 and GNNs-2.
-Specifically, 4000 circuits are used for training and the remaining 1000 for testing.
-Although we adopt surrogate metrics (PST and KTA) to significantly reduce the cost of label generation, computing these metrics on a large scale remains time-consuming.
-This trade-off is further illustrated in our subsequent runtime comparisons.
-For GNNs-1, the noise models used in training are derived from real quantum hardware, including several 7-qubit devices (IBM Perth, IBM Lagos, IBM Nairobi, and IBM Jakarta) and the 133-qubit IBM Torino.
-The considered noise types include gate errors, relaxation time ($T_{1}$), dephasing time ($T_{2}$), and readout errors.
-In addition, the gate set of all 7-qubit quantum devices is $S^{\ast } =\left \{ R_{z}, X, CNOT, I \right \}$.
+For GNN-1, the noise models used during training are derived from real quantum hardware, including several 7-qubit devices (IBM Perth, IBM Lagos, IBM Nairobi, and IBM Jakarta) as well as the 133-qubit IBM Torino.
+The considered noise sources include gate errors, relaxation time ($T_1$), dephasing time ($T_2$), and readout errors.
+In addition, all 7-qubit devices share the same native gate set $S^{\ast} = { R_z, X, \text{CNOT}, I }$.

+To evaluate the predictive performance of GNN-1 and GNN-2 for PST and KTA prediction, respectively, we conduct simulations across different system sizes with $N = 4, 5, 7,$ and $8$ qubits.
+Although these scales are relatively small, they are sufficient to demonstrate the effectiveness of the proposed approach under NISQ-relevant conditions.
+Extending the framework to larger quantum systems will be the subject of future work, potentially leveraging tensor-network-based simulations~\cite{33} and direct evaluations on real quantum hardware.

-To evaluate the predictive performance of GNNs-1 and GNNs-2 in PST and KTA prediction, respectively, we conduct simulations under varying numbers of qubits: $N=4,5,7$ and $8$.
-As shown in Fig. \ref{figure4_ab}, the simulations are performed on quantum devices corresponding to these configurations: IBM Perth for $N=4$, and IBM Torino for $N=5,7$ and $8$.
-In each case, 100 samples are randomly selected from the test set for visualization, while the coefficient of determination ($R^{2} $) is computed using the entire test set.
+As shown in Fig.~\ref{figure4_ab}, simulations are carried out on corresponding quantum devices: IBM Perth for $N=4$, and IBM Torino for $N=5, 7,$ and $8$.
+For visualization purposes, 100 samples are randomly selected from the test set in each case, while the coefficient of determination ($R^2$) is computed over the full test set.

-The results in Fig. \ref{figure4_ab} demonstrate that both GNNs-1 and GNNs-2 achieve high prediction accuracy, with $R^{2} $ exceeding 0.97 for PST and 0.95 for KTA.
-The high accuracy of GNNs-1 in predicting PST under hardware noise is attributed to the inclusion of noise information in the node feature vectors, which enhances the model’s ability to learn noise-aware representations.
+The results in Fig. \ref{figure4_ab} demonstrate that both GNN-1 and GNN-2 achieve high prediction accuracy, with $R^{2} $ exceeding 0.97 for PST and 0.95 for KTA.
+The high accuracy of GNN-1 in predicting PST under hardware noise is attributed to the inclusion of noise information in the node feature vectors, which enhances the model’s ability to learn noise-informed representations.
 Moreover, we observe that KTA values are tightly clustered, while PST values exhibit a broader distribution.
 This implies that quantum kernels with similar KTA values, i.e., theoretically similar classification performance, can exhibit significantly different results on real hardware due to noise.
 This observation further justifies our strategy of early rejection of low-fidelity candidate circuits based on PST prediction.